AppIntro/AppIntro/README.md

 askForPermissions(new String[]{Manifest.permision.CAMERA, Manifest.permission.READ_CONTACTS}, 2);
 ```

 NOTE: It is advised that you only put one permission in the String array unless you want the app to ask for multiple perms on the same slide.

-ANOTHER NOTE: The intro does not do anything based on the users acceptance or denying of requested permissions.
-This is intentional and support for this will probably not become available.
-The reason is that an app should request permissions and, regardless of the user's input, continue flowing along.
-Someone suggested it would be proper for the intro to stop until permissions were granted.
-This is annoying and would probably result in the user uninstalling your app.
-If a permission is not granted, briefly alert the user and continue on.
-There's no need to lock up the UI simply because they don't want their location shared.

 ## Example
 See example code here on Github.
 You can also see it live.
 Download [this app from Google Play.](https://play.google.com/store/apps/details?id=paolorotolo.github.com.appintroexample).